 Points to remember

-A funeral parlour that offers funeral cover must issue a certificate of membership from the underwriting company as confirmation of membership, and this should include details of the benefits and premium amount.
+A funeral parlour that offers funeral cover policies must issue a certificate of membership from the underwriting company as confirmation of membership, and this should include details of the benefits and premium amount.